This post includes affiliate links.

 If you have never made a hat or beanie before, then let me explain to you really quick the 3 ways how you can make one.
 The impressive thing on all 3 techniques is that you can use any stitch or stitch pattern and every one of them will work out great and fit perfectly for any size head.

-UPDATE: It was requested to get this entire tutorial as a pdf!
+UPDATE: It was requested to get this entire tutorial (no pattern included) as a pdf!
 Well, great news.
 I created the entire 13 page tutorial as a downloadable pdf for purchase in my Etsy Shop (ad-free).
 If you do not mind the ads, you can find the free version below.
 Enjoy

 1. Making a Top Down Beanie or Hat